Cooperating Teachers and University Supervisors

 Ed 2111 - Tutor-Aide Practicum

-In Ed 2111, University students complete 30 hours of in the classroom while they complete Ed 2121-Introduction to Education.
+In Ed 2111, students complete 30 hours of in the classroom while they complete Ed 2121-Introduction to Education.

 In ElEd 3111, teacher candidates extend and apply information and skills learned in other elementary education courses.
 Candidates spend a minimum of 60 hours in a rural elementary school, where they develop skills of observation and reflective analysis in a classroom setting; perform a wide range of teaching duties and responsibilities including instruction and assessment; and assist their cooperating teachers.
 The class meets weekly on the Morris campus to connect theory and practice.